 The M235i takes things up a notch with a turbocharged 3.0-liter inline six-cylinder that produces 322 horsepower and 332 - making it roughly powerful as the acclaimed 1-Series M. Sixty mph arrives from a dead stop in just 4.8 seconds.

-Both the 228i and M235i send power to the rear wheel's through the buyer's choice of standard eight-speed automatic or no-cost-option six-speed manual transmissions.
-Fuel economy is rated at 23/35 city/highway mpg and 22/34 mpg for 228i auto and manual models, respectively; the M235i returns 22/32 with the auto and 19/28 with the stick.
+Both the 228i and the M235i come standard with an eight-speed automatic transmission, but an enthusiast-friendly six-speed manual is available as a no-cost option.
+Fuel economy is rated at 23/36 city/highway mpg for the 228i auto and 22/34 for the 228i stick; the M235i returns 22/32 with the auto and 19/28 with the stick.

 Buyers in cold climates can order both versions of the 2-Series with BMW's xDrive all-wheel drive system.